rdyro/chatblade/README.md

 options:
-  -h, --help                       show this help message and exit --openai-api-key key             the OpenAI API key can also be set as env variable OPENAI_API_KEY --openai-base-url key            A custom url to use the openAI against a local or custom model, eg ollama --temperature t                  temperature (openai setting) -c CHAT_GPT, --chat-gpt CHAT_GPT
+  -h, --help                       show this help message and exit --api-key key                    the Gemini API key can also be set as env variable GEMINI_API_KEY --temperature t                  temperature
-                                   chat GPT model use either the fully qualified model name, or 3.5 (gpt-3.5-turbo), 4 (gpt-4), 4t (gpt-4-turbo), 4o (gpt-4o), mini (gpt-4o-mini),
-                                   o1 (o1-preview), o1mini (o1-mini).
-Can also be set via env variable OPENAI_API_MODEL
+  -m MODEL, --model MODEL
   -i, --interactive                start an interactive chat session.
 This will implicitly continue the conversation -s, --stream                     Stream the incoming text to the terminal -t, --tokens                     display what *would* be sent, how many tokens, and estimated costs